 The objective of WP9 is to prepare a generic guideline on wetland management that provide guidance on technical and institutional solutions for:

-WP10 Twinning, communication
+WP10 Twinning, communication and dissemination

 Info: Antea Group (Tom D'Haeyer - mail: Tom.dhaeyer - AT - Anteagroup.com)